bheisig/rt-extension-referenceidoitobjects/README.md

 ##  Configure i-doit

 You may see and create object-related tickets within i-doit.
-Please refer to the [i-doit knowledge base](https://kb.i-doit.com/display/en/) to enable this feature.
+Please refer to the [i-doit Knowledge Base](https://kb.i-doit.com/display/en/) to enable this feature.

 If you create a new ticket in i-doit a new browser tab will be opened with the RT user interface.
 Sometimes RT shows a warning that there is a CSR attack.
 If you observe this behavior edit RT's local configuration file `$RT_HOME/etc/RT_SiteConfig.pm` where `$RT_HOME` is the path to your RT installation, for example `/opt/rt4`: